 Jessica’s upcoming and past events include readings, workshops, lectures, and more.
 Contact Jessica today for interview requests or other queries.

-Jessica will be reading at an off-site event at Devil’s Den Wine Bar for AWP’s 2019 conference in Portland, Oregon in March 2019.
-More details coming soon.
+Jessica will be reading at the Airlie Press off-site event at Devil’s Den Wine Bar for AWP’s 2019 conference in Portland, Oregon.
+Head to the Den on Friday, March 22 at 7:30 for a reading by Airlie Press poets, including Jessica.

 Jessica will read at the Gettysburg NMP Museum Visitor Center on April 7th at 10 a.m. for the culmination of her National Parks Art Foundation residency.